KIREAJI

 2. Unmatched Sharpness

-- Precision and smoothness that amaze even top chefs
+Precision and smoothness that impress even top chefs

-- Elevates the quality of dishes with its outstanding performance
+Elevates the quality of dishes with outstanding performance

 3. Absolute Dedication